-1. Use a Pizza Stone
+1. Use a Pizza Stone, Baking Steel, Or Skillet

-This is the most important tip and it’s why I’m putting it first.
-Why use a pizza stone?
-A pizza stone gives you perfectly cooked crust with brick oven like qualities.
-The secret is getting the stone HOT.
-Preheat your stone for 45 minutes to 1 hour in the oven at 500°F before baking.
-This will cook the crust FAST, about 10-15 minutes, giving it a crispy outside and soft (but not soggy) center.
+So why use a pizza stone, baking steel, or skillet?
+All of these surfaces retain heat and help create a much hotter surface for your pizza to cook on.
+Preheat your stone, skillet, or steel for 1 hour in the oven at 500°F before baking.
+This will speed up heat transfer and cook the crust much faster, giving it a crispy outside and soft center.
 It’s hard to describe, but when you bite into the perfect crust you just know it.

 For this method, you will also need a pizza peel to transfer your pizza on and off the stone.
 Pizza peels come in all shapes and sizes and are made of wood or metal.
 Here are a few good tips from chow.com on using a pizza peel.

-2. Thinner Crust
+3. Thinner Crust

-4. Cooking with Fire
+5. Cooking with Fire

-Most of us don’t have access to a brick oven and if anything or anyone is on fire in your kitchen then likely things have taken a turn for the worse.
-Anyway, it’s really important to bake at 500°F. This bakes the crust very fast and will crisp up the dough on the outside while leaving it soft on the inside.
+Most of us don’t have access to a 1,000°F brick oven and if anything or anyone is on fire in your kitchen then likely things have taken a turn for the worse.
+Anyway, it’s really important to bake at the hottest temperature setting on your oven (usually 500-550°F).
+This bakes the crust very fast and will crisp up the dough on the outside while leaving it soft on the inside.

-5. Use Olive Oil
+6. Use Olive Oil

-6. Choose Your Toppings Wisely
+7. Choose Your Toppings Wisely

-Also, fresh sliced mozzarella makes for pretty legit pizza.
+Also, fresh sliced mozzarella makes for more authentic, Italian-style pizza.
 Speaking of toppings, a pizza wheel keeps your toppings where they should be.
 It’s also easier to cut the perfect slice.
 Nothing is worse than dragging your cheese across the pie with a knife as you divvy it up.

-7. Get a Good Pizza Recipe
+8. Get a Good Pizza Recipe